Home > Blogs > Endocrinology > How to Take Care of your Eyes When you Have Diabetes

 Here are the basics you need to know about caring for your eyes when you have diabetes.

 - Get a comprehensive dilated eye exam at least once a year.
-Diabetes can damage the blood vessels in your retina, the sensitive tissue at the back of your eye.
-A dilated eye exam is the best way to detect this type of damage early, when it’s most treatable.
+Diabetes can damage the blood vessels in your retina the sensitive tissue at the back of your eye.
+A dilated eye exam is the best way to detect this type of damage early when it’s most treatable.

 - Control your blood sugar levels.
 Keeping your blood sugar under control is one of the most important things you can do to protect your vision.
 Work with your doctor to keep your blood sugar levels as close to normal as possible.